Band-in-a-Box® 2019 for Windows® User's Guide

 This is done from the Melody menu or with the [Sequencer] button.

-Now, when you are in this multi-channel mode, output from the Melody part will be on whatever MIDI channel the information is stored on and will not be using the Melody MIDI Channel.
+Now, when you are in this multi-channel mode, output from the Melody track will be on whatever MIDI channel the information is stored on and will not be using the Melody MIDI Channel.

 You can examine the track to see the channels by looking at the event list, which you can access by pressing the [#] button on the Notation window.